 Who are the AEME and what is G4J?

 The Association for Elderly Medicine Education (AEME) is an organisation set up by trainee geriatricians in 2012, to provide educational tools and experiences in elderly medicine.
 The aim was also to attract more trainees into the specialty.
 You can follow us on Twitter and on Instagram @elderlymeded.
 AEME’s flagship event is our annual conference, ‘Geriatrics for Juniors’ (G4J), which is now in its fifth year.
 It’s a one-day conference aimed at foundation doctors, core medical and GP trainees and also specialist nurse practitioners who work with older patients.
 This year it is being held on 4th November 2017 at the Hilton Hotel Gateshead, Newcastle upon Tyne.
 Continue reading →

 Dr Kirsty Colquhoun has been a consultant geriatrician, working in Glasgow, since August 2015.
 She works across a variety of hospitals, including Glasgow Royal Infirmary, Gartnaval General hospital and The Beatson.
 In addition she works with Macmillan, developing oncogeriatric services.
-She will be speaking at the BGS Oncogeriatrics Conference on 7 December 2017 at the Wellcome Collection in London.
+In this blog she discusses the BGS Oncogeriatrics Conference on 7 December 2017 at the Wellcome Collection in London.
+She tweets @colki1983

 Oncogeriatrics…it is a relatively new speciality but those of us involved in it can see it is an exciting one, gaining momentum.
 The BGS Oncogeriatric SIG was inaugurated in 2015, and our annual meeting this year is on the 7 Dec 2017.